Island Hopping Beyond Bali To The Gili Islands

 The larger Island of Lombok as seen from Gili Air

-Indeed, the island of Lombok looked appealing and the journey onward further to Flores and the islands of The Komodo National Park, and what an adventure that would be.
-But, alas, one for another time perhaps, as we did have a return flight booked to take us from Bali back to Kuala Lumpur.
+Indeed, the island of Lombok looked appealing and the journey on further to Flores and the islands of The Komodo National Park and what an adventure that would be!

-And from Kuala Lumpur ā€“ our base and the gateway to Asia ā€“ we knew we could pretty much go anywhere!
+And from Kuala Lumpur – our base and the gateway to the Rest of Asia – from where we could pretty much go anywhere!

 Have you ever been to Bali?